-The Retail case challenges students to think creatively and strategically in a time constrained situation.
-As a judge in this event, your role is to assume the position of an individual in upper management in the company identified in the case and evaluate how effectively each team presents their solution to the problem presented in the case.
+The Retail case challenges students to think creatively and strategically in a time-constrained situation.
+The judges for this event will assume the position of an individual in upper management in the company identified in the case and evaluate how well each team solves the problem presented in the case and presents its recommendations.

 The Case Scenario

 The students will know nothing about case before they enter the prep room.
 They will have 30 minutes to familiarize themselves with the case and develop a presentation designed to alleviate or solve the problem.
-Given that this is such a limited time frame, the scenario will not be complicated and it is expected that the presentation will be straightforward.
+Given the limited time frame, the scenario will not be complicated and it is expected that the presentation will be straightforward.

-Within the scenario of the case, it will be assumed that the student consulting team has not yet met you, but has received a communication outlining your situation.
+The case scenario will assume that the student consulting team has not yet met the client, but has received a communication outlining the client’s situation.

 General Judging Considerations

-The students’ role in this event it to propose a retail solution to the problem in the case.
+The students’ task in this event it to propose a retail solution to the problem in the case.
 The students should be able to identify the retail problem as part of the situation analysis.
-They will recommend a retail plan which outlines alternatives and describes their overall recommendation for the company.
-Students should be able to discuss their plan using industry standard terminology.
+They will recommend a retail plan which describes their overall recommendation for the company.
+Students should be able to discuss their plan using industry-standard terminology.

 Event Objectives